-Municipality and Project Number: Rollinsford and Dover (project R01005 in the Metro Plan out years) General Info Project Location Active rail lines between Dover and Rollinsford Project Scope Track siding rehabilitation and expansion Project Need Active rails are currently at-capacity for train traffic, restricting passenger rail and freight volumes.
+Municipality and Project Number Rollinsford and Dover (project R01005 in the Metro Plan out years) Project Location Active rail lines between Dover and Rollinsford Project Scope Track siding rehabilitation and expansion Project Need Active rails are currently at-capacity for train traffic, restricting passenger rail and freight volumes.
 Track siding increases capacity, but current siding is not compatible with trains.
 Implementation Status The Northern New England Passenger Rail Authority (NNERPA) has proposed projects through past CMAQ rounds.
 Improvements are planned, and "shovel-ready".
 Objectives & Anticipated Benefits Congestion Commuting patterns are affected by the proximity of the large metro areas of Boston and Portland.
 Passenger rail service could be highly effective in reducing congestion if it can be expanded.
 Multi-modal Development Enhancing the multi-modal transportation system is a primary goal in the Strafford region.
 SE New Hampshire has the richest mix of modes in the state; it needs to be developed to provide diverse transportation options.
 Accessibility Passenger rail expansion would be a major asset for the region's growing urban communities.
 This would make transit-oriented development more feasible.

 Economic Development The Amtrak Downeaster has seen record levels of passengers over the past five years.
 Those passengers are traveling for employment and recreation within and outside the region.
 Enhancing the connections to the region through passenger rail will be critical for continued economic development.
-Potential Impacts and Mitigation Strategies Environmental Impacts Air Quality Track siding has significant improvements to air quality because it allows trains to pass each other without slowing down.
+Potential Impacts and Mitigation Strategies Environmental Air Quality Track siding has significant improvements to air quality because it allows trains to pass each other without slowing down.
 Additional analysis can be done to quantify air quality benefits.
 Overall, improving transit alternatives to driving alone will reduce transportation emissions in the region.
-Noise Improvements to track siding will not significantly increase or reduce existing noise of trains Water Quality No impacts anticipated; Right-of-way is already developed and does not need to be expanded for track siding enhancement Wetlands Minimal impacts anticipated Riparian Habitats Minimal impacts anticipated Floodplains Minimal impacts anticipated

-Municipality and Project Number: Rol Rollinsford and Dover (project R01005 in the Metro Plan out years) cont.
-Potential Impacts and Mitigation Strategies Environmental Impacts Archaeological and Cultural Resources Need to confirm eligibility of Boston and Maine Railroad eligibility for National Register.
+Noise Improvements to track siding will not significantly increase or reduce existing noise of trains Water Quality No impacts anticipated; Right-of-way is already developed and does not need to be expanded for track siding enhancement Wetlands Minimal impacts anticipated Riparian Habitats Minimal impacts anticipated Floodplains Minimal impacts anticipated Archaeological and Cultural Resources Need to confirm eligibility of Boston and Maine Railroad eligibility for National Register.
 Prime Farmland Minimal impacts anticipated Species of Concern Minimal impacts anticipated Contamination Hazards Remediation sites: 17 sites within 300 feet of railroad corridor, but none directly on the railroad corridor; one site is within 30 feet of the railroad corridor (Oak Street Tank Farm, Oak Street in Rollinsford), and one site is within 80 feet of the railroad corridor (TKL Corporation, Oak Street in Rollinsford), all others are at least 100 feet from the railroad corridor.
-Potential Contamination sites: One site is about 400 feet from railroad corridor (Berry's Transmission Service, Rollins Road in Rollinsford) Climate Change Impacts There are spots along the rail line between Boston and Portland that travel through coastal wetlands and are extremely vulnerable to damage from sea level rise and storm surge.
+Potential Contamination sites: One site is about 400 feet from railroad corridor (Berry's Transmission Service, Rollins Road in Rollinsford) Climate Change There are spots along the rail line between Boston and Portland that travel through coastal wetlands and are extremely vulnerable to damage from sea level rise and storm surge.
 Expansion of passenger rail service will need to address long-term resilience of this critical infrastructure.